 3. Meanwhile, put the mussels and prawns in a pan, discarding any mussels already open, add the lemon juice and 50ml/2floz water, cover and cook for 3-4 minutes, shaking the pan, until the mussels have opened.
 Drain the shellfish, reserving the liquor, and shell about two-thirds of the mussels and prawns.
 Discard any closed mussels.

 4. Heat the butter in a large pan.
 Cook the shallots for about 5 minutes, or until softened.
 Add the spices and fry for 1 minute.
 Off the heat, stir in the flour, the fish stock and the shellfish cooking liquor.
 Bring to the boil, stirring.
 Add the cream and simmer, stirring occasionally, for about 10 minutes.
 Season with salt and pepper, add the shellfish and most of the fresh coriander.
 Heat through, then sprinkle with the remaining coriander.

-Try making your own harissa paste from our harissa spice mix – I think the flavours beat ordinary ready-made pastes hands down.
+Try making your own harissa paste from our harissa dry spice mix - I think the flavours beat ordinary ready-made pastes hand down.

 Show your dish off to its best, on our authentic handcrafted Moroccan pottery, find the full range here

 Looking for more recipe ideas?
 Why not download our free cook books here